stappersg/vBook/src/reference/vSL/actions.md

 ```

 Executing my_faccept will log the mail and send a FACCEPT action to the SMTP engine.
-> Note that to acccess the actions defined by vSL, the vsl context must be passed as a parameter.

 ```rust,ignore
 fn my_faccept(vsl) {